-The Resident Assistant (RA) is responsible for a community in one of the Residential Living and Learning operated buildings on the Deland campus of Stetson University.
-Reporting to a Residential Life Coordinator (RLC), the RA has several areas of responsibilities: community & student development, general administration, social justice, maintenance & facility administration, and to the staff team.
-Through daily interactions with residents, it is the RA's responsibility to create a safe and secure environment that supports the educational mission of the university and personal development of students.
-RAs employed by Stetson University need to have a strong understanding of what it means to live in, take part, and cultivate a strong community atmosphere within their specific residence hall assignment.
-RAs must know, understand and adhere to all university and departmental policies and regulations.
+The Resident Assistant is responsible for a community in one of the Residential Living and Learning operated buildings on the DeLand campus of Stetson University.
+Reporting to a Residential Life Coordinator and Lead Resident Assistant, the RA has several areas of responsibilities: community and student development, general administration, social justice, maintenance and facility administration, and to the staff team.
+Through daily interactions with residents, it is the RA's responsibility to create a safe and secure environment that supports the educational mission of the university and the personal development of students.
+RAs employed by Stetson University need to have a strong understanding of what it means to live in, take part in, and cultivate a strong community atmosphere within their specific residence hall assignment.
+RAs must know, understand, and adhere to all university and departmental policies and regulations.

 - The Resident Assistant position is a commitment for the full academic year.
 Students with special considerations who may not be able to work the full academic year are encouraged to apply.

-- RAs are required to be on campus and available to work on all staff weekends including but not limited to: opening, closing, school breaks and Hatter Saturday.
+- RAs are required to live on campus and be available to work on all staff weekends including but not limited to: opening, closing, school breaks, Hatter Games, and Hatter Day.

 - RAs are unable to hold any leadership or work position that conflicts with the RA position description.

 The Resident Assistant responsibilities are determined not so much by a time clock or a calendar but by the needs of the residents you serve.
 Some periods, such as RA Institute, opening, and closing will require more time than average, but other responsibilities will arise that cannot always be anticipated and scheduled.
 The RA position is an average commitment of 10 hours a week.
 Key time commitments include: